CSC301H-Fall2013/JuakStore/Install/readme.txt

 ==== Modify settings.py for steps 1-6====

-1. Add "juakstore" and "registration" to your INSTALLED_APPS and enable "django.contrib.admin" like this:
+1. Add "juakstore" and "juakstore.register" to your INSTALLED_APPS and uncomment 'django.contrib.admin' like this:

       INSTALLED_APPS = (
           ...